How to Earn an Occupational Endorsement

 Students may elect to complete their program under the requirements of the catalog in effect at the time of formal acceptance to an occupational endorsement program or the catalog in effect at the time of completion.
-If the requirements for the occupational endorsement are not met within five years of formal acceptance into the program, admission expires and the student must reapply for admission and meet the admission and program requirements in effect at the time of formal acceptance.
+Courses for occupational endorsement must be completed within five years of formal acceptance into the program.
+Admission will expire if requirements are not completed in five years.
+The student must reapply for admission and meet the admission and program requirements in effect at the time of formal acceptance.
 Program requirements may require completion in less than five years.

 Students may earn more than one occupational endorsement by completing all requirements for each additional program.
 Additional occupational endorsements must differ by 3 or more credits.

 - Administrative Assistant O.E.C.

 - Advanced Emergency Medical Technician O.E.C.

 - Basic Carpentry O.E.C.